cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 Where $\gamma$ is Euler–Mascheroni constant =0.57721..., $\epsilon_{i}\sim\frac{1}{2i}$ .

 > Notice!
-Only available for reading hashes take part in the Game.
+Only retrievable CID take part in the Game.
+We assume Agents also should be content providers responsible for content avaliability.
 Make sure that your content pinned and responded.

 ## A bandwidth load of every participant